 Automotive and Transportation

-Automotive and transportation trade jobs involve skilled work repairing, maintaining, and operating a wide range of vehicles and transportation systems.
-These roles are important to keeping transportation safe, covering everything from cars and trucks to buses, planes, and even rail equipment.
+This work is extremely important to keeping transportation safe, covering everything from cars and trucks to buses, planes, and even rail equipment.

 ?